ari-beau/exprAnalysis/README.md

 browseVignettes("expressionAnalysis")
 ```

-`expressionAnalysis` contains 5 functions to analyze gene expression
+`expressionAnalysis` contains 8 functions to help analyze gene
-data.
-The \* loadData\* function loads input data files in the format
+expression data.
+The *loadData* function loads input data files in the
-required for functions in the package.
-The *exprNormalization* function
+format required for functions in the package.
+The *exprNormalization*
-normalizes expression data, using different methods including total
+function normalizes expression data, using different methods including
-count normalization, log2 transformation and standardization.
+total count normalization, log2 transformation and standardization.
 The
 *correlationPlot* function calculates the pairwise correlation between
 genes, and produces a correlation plot to for visualization.
 The
 *rankDEG* function uses different methods, including t-test and Wilcoxon
 rank sum test, to rank differentially expressed genes between case
 samples and control samples.
-The *exprPlot* produces boxplots to
+The *exprPlot* function produces boxplots
-visualize differential gene expression.
+to visualize differential gene expression.
+The *keggDiseaseGenes*
+retrieves genes associated with a specific Kyoto Encyclopedia of Genes
+and Genomes (KEGG) disease entry. the *exprPCA* function produces a
+principal component analysis plot of the expression data.

 The package also contains two datasets from a gene expression profiling
 experiment in ovarian cancer, called *OVExpression* and *OVSample.*